lenbrocki/CDAM/README.md

 ## Introduction

 We introduce CDAM, a novel method for visualizing input feature relevance of ViT classifications.
 CDAM scales the attention by how relevant the corresponding tokens are for the model's decision.
-Beyond targeting classifier outputs, we create explanation for a similarity measure in the latent space of the ViT.
+Beyond targeting classifier outputs, we create explanations for a similarity measure in the latent space of the ViT.
 This allows for explanations of *arbitary concepts*, defined by the user through a few sample images.

 CDAMs are obtained by calculating the gradients of the class or similarity score with respect to the tokens entering the final transformer block.
 The CDAM score $S_{i,c}$ is defined by